TECHPRECISION CORP Revenue Disclosure

 NOTE 4 – REVENUE

 Revenue is recognized over-time or at a point-in-time given the terms and conditions of the related contracts.
-The Company utilizes an inputs methodology based on estimated labor hours to measure performance progress.
+The Company utilizes an inputs methodology based on labor hours, materials, and other estimated costs to complete a contract to measure performance progress.
 This model best depicts the transfer of control to the customer.
-The Company’s contract portfolio is comprised of fixed-price contracts and provide for product type revenue only.
+The Company’s contract portfolio comprises fixed-price contracts and provides for product and service type revenue.

 The following table presents revenue on a disaggregated basis by market and contract type: